 When I was 17 I was amazed by a local duo who could cover all the little corners of the court.
 A skinny and an athletic guy, they have had no brutally strong smashes nor lots of tricks.
 But they were consistently everywhere.
 I was wondering about how they could do that?
 Everyone has said: Because they have played so much with each other.
 But it did not make any sense to the 17-year-old-me as I knew already there are rules of the rotation in doubles.
 “If you keep it, you can do it with everybody!”
 I thought.
 It was an unquestionable theory from my point of view at that time.
 But reality put me back to my place and shown several times how it won`t work.
 After that, I started studying the relationship bond between players for many many years and have tried many things but those did not bring me the required clarity.
 During these times, I`ve done level 1 coaching qualifications in 2 countries and still have not found answers.
 Also started to read psychology textbooks for different reasons but learnt a lot about myself and my thoughts and feelings.

 And then someone asked me about a situation of what to do.
+(Lauren Smith perform it on a Legends’ vision but it still counts as it represents this agony which lead you to untrust your partner or overtrust in your skills.)
 I believe this situation representing it pretty well of what is the most important mental skill for doubles.
 Here is the situation.
-I said to the guy: “You will not be able to cover this side alone.
+I said to the guy: “You will not be able to cover this alone.
 You cannot cover both, the front and the rear.
 You don`t have time to do.
 In this situation, you need to accept your vulnerability and let the trick happen to you.
 Stay at the front otherwise, you will lose.
 Imagine, you are at your base position in the middle of the half-court prepared to defend your half.
 You have 2 options:

 End of part one.
 Click here for part 2.